theCapypara/riptide-docs/source/user_docs/3_installing.rst

 Manual routing
 ^^^^^^^^^^^^^^
-Alternatively you can disable the automatic update of the hosts file by setting `update_hosts_file` to `false` in the configuration file.
+Alternatively you can disable the automatic update of the hosts file by setting ``update_hosts_file`` to ``false`` in the configuration file.

 In this case, you need to make sure, all project URLs are routed correctly via DNS.

-Assuming you enter ``riptide.local`` the following hostnames must be routable to your local machine using DNS:
+Assuming you set the proxy server to run under ``riptide.local`` the following hostnames must be routable to your local machine using DNS:

 * ``riptide.local``